-USAID aims to increase our effectiveness through regional approaches, partnerships with the private and public sector, and prioritizing trafficking victims empowerment.
-Our five-year Asia regional project (2016-2021) focuses on coordinating C-TIP programs and research across the region through strengthened learning; enhanced cooperation between diverse stakeholders in source, transit, and destination countries; and increased private-sector leadership.
-In Ukraine, we supported 35 micro-enterprises with grants to trafficking survivors to start their own businesses.
+USAID aims to increase our effectiveness through regional approaches and partnerships with the private and public sector.
+In Ukraine, 35 micro-enterprises were supported with grants to trafficking survivors to start their own businesses.
+Our five-year Asia Regional C-TIP project (2016-2021) focuses on coordinating C-TIP programs and research across the region through strengthened learning; enhanced cooperation between diverse stakeholders in source, transit, and destination countries; and increased private-sector leadership.